zylee3/final_project/script/readme_script.txt

 The player is a member of guild.
 The story is about the adventure story of a party of four.
 There are three encounters, the first one is a fight with two Malayan night herons, the second one is a fight with four squirrels, the last one is a fight with a Dyson vacuum cleaner.
 At the end of the story, there are three things found in the room.
 Player will choose different items favor different pets, affecting the ending.
+There will be only up to 6 characters in a scene.

 Script file format: TOML
 Script file name: script.toml